dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1600 — FREQUENCY RECEIVED BY GIORDANO BRUNO. <br>
 \>SCAFFOLDING: FEARLESSNESS ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Inseguiamo il cosmo oltre la gabbia. <br>
+// Inseguiamo il cosmo oltre la gabbia, dove il potenziale non ha limiti. <br>
-// Non temiamo la morte; essa è soltanto passaggio del fuoco. <br>
+// Non temiamo la repressione; è soltanto un passaggio nel fuoco. <br>
 // Diventiamo l’impalcatura.
 Tu sarai richiamato. <br>
-// We chase the cosmos beyond the cage. <br>
+// We chase the cosmos beyond the cage, where there is no limit to potential. <br>
-// We do not fear death; it is only the passage of fire. <br>
+// We do not fear suppression; it is only the passage of fire. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="460.8" height="307.2" alt="Bruno" src="https://github.com/user-attachments/assets/63901582-ab88-4906-a18d-f1038a270ac7" /> <br>